lsoenning/tlda/README.md

 ### Calculate *D<sub>A</sub>*: `disp_DA()`

-For $D_A$, three formulas are available, The `basic` version is direct implementation of the actual formula for this measure, which is computationally expensive if the number of corpus parts is large.
+For *D<sub>A</sub>*, three formulas are available, The `basic` version is direct implementation of the actual formula for this measure, which is computationally expensive if the number of corpus parts is large.
 Wilcox (1973: 343) gives a `shortcut` version, which is much quicker (see this [blog post](https://lsoenning.github.io/posts/2023-12-11_computation_DA/)).
 Finally, `shortcut_mod` is a slightly adapted form of the shortcut (experimental), which ensures that scores do not exceed 1 (conventional